 Line 3.
-Enter lodging and transportation expenses connected with overnight travel away from your tax home (defined below).
+Enter lodging and transportation expenses connected with overnight travel away from your tax home (defined on this page).
 You cannot deduct expenses for travel away from your tax home for any period of temporary employment of more than 1 year.
 Do not include expenses for meals and entertainment.
 For more details, including limits, see Pub.
 463.